Limits on the Statistical Description of Charged de Sitter Black Holes: Introduction

 Our key contributions are twofold.
 First, we derive new first laws for the black hole and cosmological horizons using Bousso-Hawking normalization.
 In this derivation, we find it convenient to introduce an auxiliary York boundary at $r=r_{\cal O}$, which allows us to derive separate first laws for the black hole and cosmological horizon \cite{Banihashemi:2022htw}.
 In the final result, however, the dependence on the York boundary is absorbed into variations of the other thermodynamic quantities and the first laws relate variations of the observer-normalized mass $\tilde{M}$ to variations in the entropy and charge.
 Our definition of mass naturally incorporates the redshift factor between the traditional asymptotic mass $M$ and the observer's reference frame.
 Using this appropriately modified first law we classify the different thermodynamical regimes in the confined configuration space of charged de Sitter black holes, emphasizing the important role of the lukewarm solutions, corresponding to stable equilibrium states in the canonical ensemble (at fixed charge).

 Second, armed with the thermodynamic identities defined using Bousso-Hawking normalization we explore a potential breakdown of thermodynamics in near-extremal limits.
 In the classic paper \cite{Preskill:1991tb}, it was argued that the statistical description of near-extremal black holes breaks down when the (absolute value of the) heat capacity becomes smaller than one.
-At this point, the difference between the energy of the black hole (above the ground state) and the extremal energy drops below the typical energy of a Hawking mode, which suggest potentially large (quantum) corrections.
+At this point, the difference between the energy of the black hole (above the ground state) and the extremal energy drops below the typical energy of a Hawking mode, which suggests potentially large (quantum) corrections.
 This idea was indeed corroborated from the perspective of the Euclidean path integral, which revealed large quantum corrections to the partition function of near-extremal black holes \cite{Iliesiu:2020qvm,Heydeman:2020hhw,Iliesiu:2022onk,Banerjee:2023quv,Kolanowski:2024zrq,Kapec:2024zdj,Arnaudo:2024bbd}.
-These corrections modify the entropy to scale logarithmically with $T$, where $T$ is the temperature of the black hole, and are often referred to as log-$T$ corrections.
+These corrections find their origin in one-loop contributions around the saddle-point and modify the entropy to scale logarithmically with $T$, where $T$ is the temperature of the black hole, and are often referred to as log-$T$ corrections.
 They become large at low temperatures where they lead to a breakdown of the semi-classical approximation.
 We stress that in this paper we are not computing log-$T$ corrections.
 Instead, we use the heat capacity as an indicator where the semi-classical description breaks down.

 With our refined thermodynamic approach, embracing the consequences of the Bousso-Hawking normalization, we reassess the behavior of the heat capacity of black holes in de Sitter space in the different extremal limits.
 We show that the heat capacity remains finite and large for a large part of the phase diagram of four-dimensional electrically charged Reissner-Nordström de Sitter black holes.
 In particular, we do not see a breakdown of the thermodynamic description of near-extremal Nariai black holes sufficiently far away from the ultracold point.
 This is to be contrasted with the behavior of the heat capacity computed using the normalization by Gibbons and Hawking, which goes to zero in the Nariai limit \cite{Castro:2022cuo}.
 We do find that the heat capacity goes to zero in the cold and ultracold Nariai limit, where the scaling of the heat capacity in fact reproduces the one obained using Gibbons-Hawking normalization.